BenBrostoff/BenBrostoff.github.io/_posts/2014-08-26-querying-in-mongo-with-node.md

 <img src="https://lh6.googleusercontent.com/-5IPDMkSr1Ys/U_yzY0KzWzI/AAAAAAAAAUI/JkoTYXE8JY4/w607-h92-no/Screen%2BShot%2B2014-08-26%2Bat%2B12.18.21%2BPM.png" alt="mongo_data" >
 </p>

 The `mongoimport` command and relevant arguments here tell Mongo to construct a database called `state_weather` with a collection named `data` that has the attributes in the CSV header (Day, Time, State, etc.).
-The two lines below the command confirm the import was successful and that I know have a database with 2,963 "rows" (recall, these are documents / objects in Mongo).
+The two lines below the command confirm the import was successful and that I now have a database with 2,963 "rows" (recall, these are documents / objects in Mongo).

-You can fool around with the data in the shell by using the relevant database and running queries in the shell.
+You can fool around with the data by using the relevant database and running queries in the shell.
 For those familiar with Rails, this achieves the same purpose as running `rails c` in a Rails project and is useful for exploring your database.
 If I wanted to see the first entry imported, I'd do the following:

 <p align="center">
 <img src="https://lh4.googleusercontent.com/-uXIWtoF6Kfo/U_y0qfhh01I/AAAAAAAAAU0/fjcwYmH6jfk/w435-h343-no/Screen%2BShot%2B2014-08-26%2Bat%2B12.23.23%2BPM.png" alt="mongo_query">